People like to put the word ‘hope’ into an imaginary place. A place of dreams and wishes. A place that isn’t ‘real.’

 But nothing, and I mean nothing, could be further from the truth.

 If hope is anything—it is the absolute inner truth of a human being’s capacity.
 It is the absolute inner truth of what is possible when we come back into contact with ourselves, with what is important to us.
 I’m not sure there is any greater truth in the world than when you see hope re-emerge on the face of someone who had lost hope.

-Last week I had the privilege of working with a group of Alaska Native leaders—elders and younger people who live and work in their villages in the interior of Alaska.
+Over the last two years I had the privilege of working with a group of Alaska Native leaders—elders and younger people who live and work in their villages in the interior of Alaska.
 For their entire lives they have struggled against personal trauma, historical trauma, scarce resources and a system that works against their cultural values.
 Each of them in their own way have worked so hard to bring healing to their people and their villages.
 But healing is tiring.
 The problems are huge.

 Trauma makes you tired.
 Repeated trauma makes you exhausted.
 When you see people who have lost hope, they look on the outside the same way it can feel on the inside when you lose hope—it looks and feels blank.
 Like there is just nothing there.
 No one there.
 When hope is lost, you can’t make a connection to someone else, and you have lost the connection to yourself.
 I have seen this blank look many times in populations that have lived through war or historical trauma.
 They are polite as they listen, but they aren’t yet there.
 I have seen it on the faces of inner city school teachers and administrators on the front lines of helping for decades.
 They too look, as if, behind a wall.

 This can look and feel like apathy.
 Where the inner voice is saying, “What’s the point?”
 “This is hopeless.”
 “Nothing matters.”

 And I have felt that blank space in my own healing.
 A place that can make you feel lost, even from yourself.
 When you feel blank you are no longer in a fight or even a struggle—you don’t really know what you are thinking, your mind is, well, blank.